Volkswagen hits record sales in bid to top auto industry

 General Motors held the title for more than seven decades before losing it to Toyota in 2008 and no longer has a shot at the top spot after selling its European business and closing other money-losing operations.

-Volkswagen underlines that it does not set being the global leader as a business goal but focuses instead on its financial results.
+Volkswagen underlines that it does not set being the sales leader as a business goal but focuses instead on its financial results.
+The company's diesel scandal, in which it rigged cars to cheat on pollution emissions tests, came amid a push under former CEO Martin Winterkorn to dethrone Toyota as No. 1 in sales.
+The company has since pivoted in the wake of the 2015 scandal toward electric cars as the industry seeks to meet tougher limits on greenhouse gases.

 Volkswagen was able to increase sales despite shrinking global auto markets.
 That means its market share increased against the competition.
 Sales were boosted by strong results in its home market in Germany, the U.S. and in Brazil, while sales slipped in the Asia-Pacific region.